mfarbood/musical-tension-model/README.md

 testTensionModel.py is a sample script showing how the model can be used.

 Note on feature analysis components:
-These are are somewhat preliminary.
-In particular, the harmonic/tonal tension component needs to be updated.
-Currently utilized is R. Guo's midi-miner, which produces tonal tension values based on Chew's spiral array model.
+These are are somewhat preliminary and include melodic contour analysis, loudness analysis (based on MIDI velocities), tempo analysis (based on MIDI tempo change messages), dissonance, and harmonic tension.
+The harmonic tension values are calculated using [Guo's midi-miner](https://github.com/ruiguo-bio/midi-miner), which produces tonal tension values based on Chew's spiral array model.
+The dissonance values are roughly based on [Sethares's dissonance calculations](https://sethares.engr.wisc.edu/comprog.html).